qiskit-community/qiskit-experiments/docs/tutorials/Calibrating_ single-qubit_ gates_on_a_pulse_backend.rst

     print(f"The ideal angle is {target_angle:.2f} rad.
 We measured a deviation of {dtheta:.3f} rad.") print(f"Thus, scale the {pulse_amp:.4f} pulse amplitude by {scale:.3f} to obtain {pulse_amp*scale:.5f}.")

-Observe, once again, that the calibrations have automatically been updated.

 .. jupyter-execute::

     pd.DataFrame(**cals.parameters_table(qubit_list=[qubit, ()], parameters="amp"))[columns_to_show]

-To check that we have managed to reduce the error in the rotation angle we will run the fine amplitude calibration experiment once again.

 .. jupyter-execute::